Select Page

 Diversify

 As the saying goes, do not put all of your eggs in one basket.
 I strongly recommend you do not put more than 10% of your portfolio on one stock.
-You can diversify even more by not putting more than 5% of your portfolio on one position but you could be watching 20 stocks at one time and that could be overwhelming for some.
+You can diversify even more by not putting no more than 5% of your portfolio on one position but you could be watching 20 stocks at one time and that could be overwhelming for some.
 By diversifying, any losing positions will have a minimal impact on your entire portfolio.

 Consider Leverage